 - Check what licences and insurances you will need for your business, if any.

 - Open a sole trader bank account so that you can track your business finances separately from your personal ones.
 This makes it easier when preparing your accounts and tax return, and it’s also good to see how well your baby business is growing.
-And if you use a Starling sole trader account, we also provide a tool with the Business Toolkit to map your expenses to HMRC’s categories which will help you feel in your tax return.

 - Open a savings account or use the savings Spaces on your Starling account to set aside money to pay your tax bill.